As of 2023, three email authentication protocols are commonly adapted and used together:

 This can establish a higher level of trust between your email server and the receiving server.
-And trust is critical for email deliverability – the probability of your messages landing in the recipient’s inbox.
+And trust is critical for the probability of your messages landing in the recipient’s inbox.

 SPF verifies whether or not you’re allowed to send emails signed with your domain name.
 Emails that don’t pass the SPF check will likely come from malicious spammers who forged the “From:” address.
 And emails from spammers tend to land in… spam.
 Conversely, passing the SPF check means you’re an authorized sender.
 This increases the receiving server’s trust in your identity.

 DKIM verifies the integrity of the message – meaning its content wasn’t changed after it was sent.
-It’s one more reason for the receiving server to think your email message is legitimate.
+It’s another reason the receiving server thinks your email message is legitimate.

 On top of SPF and DKIM, DMARC boosts your deliverability by further proving that your email message was sent from an authorized email server.
 And if it wasn’t, DMARC lets you specify what to do with it.
 Your DMARC policy can tell the receiving server to accept, quarantine, or reject emails that failed the authentication checks.